carloscfgos1980/ZTM-Complete_Node_Course/10.RESTAPIs - SpaceX project/nasa-project/README.md

    .limit(limit);
    }

-- skip and limit are builtin function, we need to pass the parameter when we call GetAllLaunches from launch.controller(httpGetAllLaunches).
+- we need to pass the parameter when we call GetAllLaunches from launches.controller(httpGetAllLaunches).

 When we pass page 1, the value of skip is 0 so it wont skip any collection and we get the first values depending on the limit we set.